 Can you wear hiking boots in the snow?
 Yes, you can.

 Should you wear hiking boots in the snow?
 That’s entirely another story.

 The fact of the matter is that while hiking boots are built to withstand the elements, they aren’t exactly the most ideal option for winter hiking.
 This is especially true if you’ll be hiking through a lot of fresh snow that hasn’t been packed down.

 So what kind of boots should you wear in snow then?
 Keep reading for our complete breakdown that will provide you with all the guidelines you’ll need to pick out a good pair of boots for use in the snow.

-The Best Type of Boot for Wearing in the Snow
+The Best Type of Boot to Wear in the Snow